umbraco/UmbracoDocs/10/umbraco-deploy/getting-started/cicd-pipeline/ci-cd-azure-dev-ops.md

 ---
-meta.Title: Setting up a CI/CD Build and Deployment Pipeline Using Azure DevOps
-description: >-
-  Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using Azure DevOps
+description: "Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using Azure DevOps."
 ---

 # Azure DevOps